-- 2. The Board may, if good cause is shown by clear and convincing evidence, enter special orders or add special permit conditions increasing or decreasing spacing requirements. - 3.
+- 2 The Board may, if good cause is shown by clear and convincing evidence, enter special orders or add special permit conditions increasing or decreasing spacing requirements. - 3.
 If an exception to the spacing requirements is desired, a person shall submit an application to the Board at the district office.
 The application shall be on a form furnished by the District.
-The application must explain the circumstances justifying an exception to the spacing requirements and include a plat or sketch, drawn to scale, one inch equaling 600 feet.
-The plat or sketch must show the property lines of all land that abuts the land proposed for the well site within one-half mile of the proposed well, and all registered and permitted wells, within one-half mile of the proposed well site.
+The application must explain the circumstances justifying an exception to the spacing requirements and include a map with supporting location and GIS files.
+The plat or sketch must show the property lines of all land that abuts the land proposed for the well site within one-half mile of the proposed well, and all registered and permitted wells, within one- half mile of the proposed well site.
 The application must contain the names and addresses of all landowners and owners of registered and permitted wells within one-half mile of the proposed well site.
-The application and plat within one-half mile of the facts who shall state that the facts contained in the application and plat are true and correct.
+The application and plat must be certified by some person actually acquainted with the facts who shall state that the facts contained in the application and plat are true and correct.
 [Amended June 12, 2012] - 4.
 Except as provided in this Rule 4.2, a public hearing will be held on each request for an exception to the spacing requirements.
 Prior to the public hearing written notice of the public hearing will be sent to the applicant.
-The notice shall also be sent to: (a) the owners of all land that abuts the land proposed for the well site within one-half mile of the proposed well; and (b) the owners of all registered and permitted wells located within one-half mile from the proposed well site.
+The notice shall also be sent to: (a) the owners of allland that abuts the land proposed for the well site within one-half mile of the proposed well; and (b) the owners of all registered and permitted wells located within one-half mile from the proposed well site.
 After all interested parties have an opportunity to appear and be heard at the public hearing, the Board may grant or deny an exception.
 Provided, however, if all such landowners and owners execute a waiver in writing, stating that they do not object to the granting of the exception, the Board may proceed, upon notice to the applicant only and without hearing, and determine the outcome of the application.
 The applicant may waive notice or hearing, or both.
 [Amended April 8, 2008] - 5.
-If the applicant presents waivers signed by all landowners and well owners that are required to be given written notice under this Rule 4.2, stating that they have no objection to the proposed location of the well site, the spacing requirements of Rule 4.1 shall not apply to the proposed well location. - 6.
-Permitted wells that are not produced for 180 consecutive days, or more, in any twelve consecutive calendar months, that are less than 80 feet in depth, and that are producing from the Brazos River Alluvium or the Little River Alluvium are exempt from spacing requirements. - 7.
+If the applicant presents waivers signed by all landowners and well owners that are required to be given written notice under this Rule 4.2, stating that they have no objection to the proposed location of the well site, the spacing requirements of Rule 4.1 shall not apply to the proposed well location. - 6 Permitted wells that are not produced for 180 consecutive calendar days, or more, in any twelve consecutive calendar months, that are less than 80 feet in depth, and that are producing from the Brazos River Alluvium or the Little River Alluvium are exempt from spacing requirements. - 7.
 Wells previously permitted by the Railroad Commission, and exempt under Rule 7.10(2)(b), that are to be altered, or replaced with a well having the same casing diameter, for the purpose of supplying water for hydraulic fracturing or a similar purpose or use without a new or amended permit being issued by the Railroad Commission are exempt from the public hearing requirements, if the well and use comply with Rule 7.17(11).
-[Amended February 20, 2014]
+[Amended February 20, 2014] - 8 Wells exempt pursuant to Rule 7.10(1)(a)(iii) and 7.10(2)(c) are not subject to the spacing requirements.
+[Amended August 12, 2014] - 9.
+Existing wells that are limited production wells are not subject to the spacing requirements.
+Rules of the Post Oak Savannah Groundwater Conservation District Page 20